Court told returning citizens were always 'at the heart' of MIQ system

 Boadita-Cormican said people expected that "pendulum" to swing in a controlled way, but it has met headwinds in a seismic shift.

-Crown prosecutor Griffin discussed the breach of the Bill of Rights Act claimed by the group and said that all New Zealanders have been limited, one way or another, throughout the pandemic.
+Referring to the Bill of Rights, Crown prosecutor Griffin said all New Zealanders have been limited, one way or another, throughout the pandemic.

 The MIQ system still upheld section 18 (2) of the Bill of Rights Act as Kiwis were still entering the country through the system, Griffin said.